Everything You Need to Know About the Ashok Stambh

 What is the Ashoka Stambh?

-Indians begin to hear about Ashoka Stambh since they are old enough to go to school.
+Indians begin to hear about the significance of Ashoka Stambh since they are old enough to go to school.
 Most of them are likely to have seen at least pictures of the Ashoka Stambh, though they might not know its history.

 The symbol of the Ashoka Stambh first emerged as having a significant association with Buddhism.
 Later, ancient India’s Mauryan Emperor Ashoka embraced this religion; as a depiction of his renunciation of war, he placed at various places across his kingdom – right from Kandahar in present-day Afghanistan down to Brahmagiri in southern India – tall pillars with a four-lion capital each on top.